vinitkumar/vinitkumar.github.com/_posts/2014-05-04-Setting-Up-Emacs-For-Development.md

 comments: false
 ---

-I have always wanted to use Emacs.
-Last day, I wanted to have a good JavaScript/Node Repl in my editor.
-Though I had always used Vim since last 5 years but even then setting up a REPL is not very easy.
-So I decided to give Emacs a try and till now and I am enjoying using Emacs since yesterday.
+I always wanted to use Emacs.
+Yesterday, I wanted to have a good JavaScript/Node REPL in my editor.
+Though I had always used Vim since last 5 years still setting up a REPL in Vim is not very easy.
+So I decided to give Emacs a try and till now I am enjoying using Emacs.

-Here is a guide that would help you to setup emacs as well.
+Here is a guide that would help you to setup emacs.

-First of all, If you are on Mac install emacs for osx form [here](http://emacsformacosx.com/).
-For other platforms too, you could install the GUI version of Emacs easily.
+First of all, If you are on Mac install emacs for OSX from [here](http://emacsformacosx.com/).  you could easily install the GUI version of Emacs for other platforms too,.

 # My Emacs config

-This is my Emac config which could be used for development in following technologies:
+This is my Emacs config which could be used for development in following technologies:

 * Ruby / Ruby on Rails
 * CSS / LESS / SASS / SCSS